turnhub/chatty-challenge-app/README.md

 New incoming chats/messages should show up in the app without needing to reload the page.

-### Technical requirements
+## Technical requirements

-You are free to use any libraries you want for the challenge, but please make sure to follow the following technical requirements:
+You are free to use any libraries you want for the challenge, but please make sure to follow the following technical requirements.
+Also consider using this starter React project (instructions in dedicated paragraph below) to accelerate times.

 - The app should be built using the lastest version of React